Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Huangguoshu is located in Anshun, around a 1.5-2hr drive away from Guiyang city.

 Xijiang Qianhu Miao Village

-Although the village has become a popular destination for tourists, with an entrance fee to enter and a number of hotels, museums and shops catering for guests in the area, visiting the village is still a fascinating experience for those with an interest in traditional Chinese cultures.
+Although the village has become a popular destination for tourists, with an entrance fee to enter and a number of hotels, museums, and shops catering to guests in the area, visiting the village is still a fascinating experience for those with an interest in traditional Chinese cultures.

 Around 6,000 Miao people still live in Xijiang Qianhu, and wandering around you can spot locals going around their everyday lives in the village or on the surrounding farmland.